sobowalebukola/pgconverge/README.md

 * **Schema Diffing**: Detect changes between JSON schemas and generate SQL to apply or revert updates.
 * **Multi-Database Ready**: Works with PostgreSQL and easily extendable to other relational databases.

-## Why JsonDDL?
+## Why pgconverge?

-Managing database schemas across distributed systems can be error-prone.
-JsonDDL makes it easier to:
+Managing database schemas across distributed systems can be error-prone. pgconverge makes it easier to:

 * Keep your database schemas in version control.
 * Automate schema migrations and replication-safe updates.